-When I was in grade school, I wanted to grow up and live in the future.
+In grade school, I wanted to grow and live in the future.
 Today, when it comes to home security systems, those futuristic days are here.
 There are many, many different features you can get in a home security system that is sophisticated while being cost-effective.
-Here is a brief rundown of some of those technologies — and some features that are just plain simple common sense.
+Here is a brief rundown of some of those technologies — and some features that are just simple common sense.

 Master Control Panel